stuartellis/stuartellis-site-hugo/content/posts/code-linting.md

 that all of the actual linter packages for various programming languages use, and it is installed the first time that you add any linter package to Atom.

-# Setting Up Code Linting with Atom #

-If the language include linting capabilities in the default installation, or the Atom package bundles a linter, as [CSSLint](http://csslint.net/) and [ESLint](http://eslint.org/) do, simply install the package.
-I prefer to install multiple Atom packages from the command-line, simply because it is quicker to copy and paste the command.
-The *apm* utility that is supplied with Atom makes this easy:

-    apm install linter-csslint linter-eslint linter-rust

-If the Atom package requires a third-party linter, you will need to install it separately.
-For example you are a Ruby developer, either include the Rubocop linter in your projects with Bundler, or add it to your Ruby installation.
-Then enter this command to install the Atom package:

-    apm install linter-rubocop

 # Tuning Your Linters #

-Once you have started using a linter, you will quickly realise that you do not always agree with it.
+Once you have started using a linter, you will quickly realise that you do not always agree with what it tells you.
 Sometimes there will be parts of your code where you deliberately break rules, or standard rules that you do not agree with.
 For this reason, each linter will check the root directory of your project for a configuration file that overrides the defaults, and have ways of adjusting or disabling rules for particular files.

 Each linter works differently, so it is hard to generalise beyond this.
 For a well-documented example of [rules](http://eslint.org/docs/rules/), [how to